COSD-PANDA/seaboard/src/_datasets/traffic-volumes.md

 ---
 schema: default
 title: Traffic Volumes
-organization: Transportation & Storm Water
+department: Transportation & Storm Water
 notes: >-
   The census count of vehicles on city streets is normally reported in the form of Average Daily Traffic (ADT) counts.
 These counts provide a good estimate